Our Latest News

 The proposed limits for inorganic arsenic in the 2021 Baby Food Safety Act of 2021, if enacted, would lower the current allowable levels in baby food and will require laboratories to meet this new need.

-To meet this new challenge, we have lowered our limits and will continue to work to meet the future needs for our infant and toddler food customers.
+To meet this new challenge, we have lowered limits and will continue to work to meet the future needs for our infant and toddler food customers.

 The Baby Food Safety Act of 2021